ChainSafe/web3.unity/Modules.md

 }
 ```

 Each module should ideally be a separate project referencing Core library.
-For now JsonRpc module is a part of Core project,
+Currently, the JsonRpc module resides within
-but don't let that stop you from creating your own project for a new module.
+the Core project, but feel free to create your own project for a new module.

 # Dependency injection